Biden says sanctions against Russia are proportionate response: 'Now is the time to de-escalate' - KION546

 As part of Thursday’s announcement, the US formally named the Russian Foreign Intelligence Service as the force behind the SolarWinds hack that affected the federal government and wide swaths of the private sector.
 The White House also said that it is expelling 10 Russian diplomats from Washington, including “representatives of Russian intelligence services,” for the cyber hack and the election meddling.

 The Biden administration is barring US financial institutions from participating in the primary market for bonds issued by Russia’s central bank and other leading financial institutions.
-The US will also sanction six Russian tech companies that support the Russian intelligence services’ cyber program, as well as 32 entities and individuals for carrying out “Russian government-directed attempts to influence the 2020 US presidential election,” it said in a fact sheet.
+The US is also sanctioning six Russian tech companies that support the Russian intelligence services’ cyber program, as well as 32 entities and individuals for carrying out “Russian government-directed attempts to influence the 2020 US presidential election,” the administration said in a fact sheet.
 Another eight individuals and entities are being sanctioned for “Russia’s ongoing occupation and repression in Crimea.”

-It’s not clear how much the moves will change Putin’s behavior.
-Biden did not directly answer whether the Russian President gave him any indication that he was willing to change, but told CNN’s Phil Mattingly that he urged Putin “to respond appropriately.”
+It’s not clear how much the Biden administration’s moves will change Putin’s behavior.
+Biden did not directly answer whether the Russian president gave him any indication that he was willing to change, but told CNN’s Phil Mattingly that he urged Putin “to respond appropriately.”

 “We indicated we would talk about it,” Biden said in response to Mattingly’s question on Putin’s attitude.